MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/apr-23.md

 # April 2023 update

 We're excited to announce our newest updates!
-This article summarizes general availability features, preview features, monthly enhancements, and bug fixes.
+This article summarizes general availability features, preview features, monthly enhancements, and bug fixes released in April 2023.
 To see the long-term feature plans, take a look at the [Dynamics 365 release plans](/dynamics365/release-plans/).

 ## Availability